 Many of the physical and emotional needs of our returning troops are met by the U.S. Veterans Administration, state programs, community initiatives and nonprofit agencies.

-But hunger is a covert affliction.
-And, it is a growing problem perpetuated by joblessness, poverty, physical limitations, lack of education, lack of work experience, skill deficiencies―and homebound circumstances that confine a growing number of young veterans to the shadows of suffering and solitude.
+But hunger is a covert affliction and young veterans are sadly underserved.
+It is a growing problem perpetuated by joblessness, poverty, physical limitations, lack of education, lack of work experience, skill deficiencies―and homebound circumstances that confine a growing number of young veterans to the shadows of suffering and solitude.
 For HONOR VETERANS NOW, this is unacceptable.

 How and Where We Serve

-In the near term, HVN is committed to feeding veterans across Texas battling hunger by funding a hot meal each day through meal-delivery organizations, transition programs, rescue missions, and other organizations that provide meals.
+In the near term, HVN is committed to feeding veterans across Texas battling hunger by funding a hot meal each day through local and national meal providers.
 In the long term, we hope to expand our reach to feed struggling veterans in need across America.

 Key criteria for support through HVN partner organizations: